 All available credit references are checked without charge to the applicant.
 Rejection is possible if credit reports contain substantial negative information.
 (If other criteria are satisfactory, the applicant is given an opportunity to respond to negative credit reports.)
-Examples of poor credit history include civil judgments against the applicant not yet resolved; owing money to a previous or current landlord which can be mitigated by providing a written, signed repayment agreement; prior eviction within the past seven (7) years; utility accounts in collection status which can be mitigated by providing a written, signed repayment agreement; any open bankruptcy; any closed bankruptcy within the last seven (7) years for reasons other than medical emergency, divorce or death of spouse.
+Examples of poor credit history include civil judgments against the applicant not yet resolved; owing money to a previous landlord; prior eviction within the past seven (7) years; utility accounts in collection status; any closed bankruptcy within the last seven (7) years for reasons other than medical emergency, divorce or death of spouse.
 Any applicant with a closed bankruptcy within the past seven (7) years will be required to provide documentation the bankruptcy was due to medical emergency, divorce, or death of spouse prior to lease signing as part of a Conditional Approval.
 Circumstances will be reviewed, and applicant responses considered.
 Applicants who have been previously evicted within the past seven (7) years or are currently under eviction will be rejected.